codacy/codacy-gosec/README.md

 3. Prints Codacy's format to stdout

+> NOTE: the tool must be run in the project root folder.

 ## Usage

 The upload of results for a commit is done in two steps: